CodeSmithChris/kickstart-cli/README.md

-# Rudimentary cli-kickstart script
+<h1> Rudimentary cli-kickstart script </h1>
-## Note ##
+<h2> Note </h2>
-- This script will overwrite various files, you may want to create a backup of them; files listed at bottom of Readme
+- This script will overwrite various files, you may want to create a backup of them.
 - There are several known issues when trying to run this script on Raspian version Buster
 - .bashrc will not automatically source. please run `source ~/.bashrc` upon completion